 - Total mass of snow ingestion into intake and HVAC systems

 - Impact of grille design variation on snow accumulation

 Considering the complexity of the problem, the team was able to perform the one-way coupled analysis in a relatively short amount of time.
-This study also allowed the team to confirm that qualitative comparison between many design variants is indeed possible when analyzing snow ingestion, and design optimization could be performed in future studies using Simcenter STAR-CCM+ or HEEDS.
+This study also allowed the team to confirm that qualitative comparison between many design variants is indeed possible when analyzing snow ingestion, and design optimization could be performed in future studies using Simcenter CFD solutions or HEEDS.

 The role of CFD for EV/AV vehicle water management

 While the world is still realizing the promise of electric and autonomous vehicles, the Simcenter Engineering and Consulting Services team is helping to make this field safer, more reliable, and more efficient.
 Using CFD simulation holds significant promise for vehicle water management, especially for AV/EV applications.
 To learn more, check out the resources below:

 - Optimizing vehicle aerodynamics for rain water management at Daimler

 - Tighter timeframes, tougher requirements, less stress?
 The argument for 1D-3D co-simulation

 If you’d like to get in touch with Simcenter Engineering services, email us at email@example.com.